auejin/FastPlot/readme.md

     <img src="fastplot.gif" alt="fastplot" style="width:50%;"/>
 </p>

-This renders a real-time matplotlib plot using data from serial input streams.
-You can click the plot to pause updates, or close the window to terminate logging threads.
-This assumes each row is formatted as `<var0><delim>...<delim><varN>`.
-If not, you can modify the input stream with your own filter before parsing.
+FastPlot reads a serial input stream and display a real-time matplotlib animation.
+You can click the plot to pause updates, or close the window to gracefully terminate both rendering and serial communication threads.

+FastPlot assumes each line to be only consisted of numeric variables (`label`) and delimiters (`delim`).
+If not, you can design your own `filter` to be applied before parsing each line.
+Wrongly placed delimiters are automatically neglected.